Platinum Weird: Pre-release tracks

-The tracks distributed from platinumweird.com and fan Web sites include "Happiness", "This Guitar", "Lonely Eyes", "If You Believe" and "Picture Perfect New", also an interview said to be taped in 1974.
-This version of "Happiness" is quieter than the earlier MySpace version, sung in a lower register.
+The tracks distributed from platinumweird.com and fan websites include "Happiness", "This Guitar", "Lonely Eyes", "If You Believe" and "Picture Perfect New", and also an interview said to be taped in 1974.
+This version of "Happiness" is quieter than the earlier Myspace version, sung in a lower register.

-"This Guitar (Can't Keep From Crying)" originally appeared on George Harrison's 1975 album Extra Texture (Read All About It).
+"This Guitar (Can't Keep from Crying)" originally appeared on George Harrison's 1975 album Extra Texture (Read All About It).
 The Platinum Weird release is an alternate recording, also featuring Harrison on lead vocals.
 One report states that this track was originally recorded in 1992, and completed with 2006 contributions from Stewart, Dhani Harrison, Starr and Mark Hudson.
+Although it did not appear on Platinum Weird's album Make Believe, this version of "This Guitar" was included as a bonus track on the 2014 reissue of Extra Texture.

 Film and live debut

 The real Platinum Weird performed at the Recording Academy Honors show on 8 June 2006.

 This was followed by a 12 June 2006 screening of the film Rock Legends: Platinum Weird in New York, described in Billboard magazine as "a documentary film (sort of) about a band by that name".